-\$GPGGA,hhmmss.ss,bbbb.bbbb,n,lllll.ll,e,A,vv,hhh.h,aaa.a,M,ggg.g,M,,0\cs<CR><LF> hhmmss.ss the current time:
+\$GPGGA, hhmmss.ss, bbbb.bbbbb, n, IIIII.
+II, e, A, vv, hhh.h, aaa.a, M,ggg.g, M,,0cs<CR><LF>

 The letters printed in italics are replaced by ASCII numbers or letters where as the other characters are part of the time string.
 The groups of characters as defined below: